-summary: how to read entry, take-profit, and stop-loss visuals across all 4 edgeful algos — ORB, IB, gap fill, and engulfing — in one place.
+summary: how to read entry, take-profit, and stop-loss visuals across all 3 edgeful algos — ORB, IB, and engulfing — in one place. trade signals come from the algos (all access plan), not from the indicators or what's in play.

 the 3 things every algo signal shows you